mvklingeren/sk8r/static/patterns/from-traditional-to-kubernetes.md

 ### ConfigMaps: Externalizing Configuration

 Stop rebuilding images just to change a config value.
+Note that we have removed the `/api` proxy from the Nginx config; we will let our Ingress controller handle that routing in a later step, which is a cleaner and more scalable pattern.

 ```yaml
 # frontend-config.yaml